Table of Contents

 can be run as a “make test” target), use the

-TEST_DEPENDS
+TEST_DEPENDS variable.

 You can use wildcards in package dependencies.
 Note that such wildcard dependencies are retained when creating binary packages.
 The dependency is checked when installing the binary package and any package which matches the pattern will be used.
 Wildcard dependencies should be used with care.